 Going forward, next year’s statistics will also reflect a period of change, as they will incorporate the GWR December 2019 timetable change increasing the number of services from Bristol to London.

-For the Severn Beach Line, according to ticket sales data, passenger numbers doubled between 2008 and 2013 and then have shown gradual growth since this time (until 2017).
+For the Severn Beach Line, according to ticket sales data, passenger numbers doubled between 2008 and 2013 and then have shown gradual growth until 2017.
 This growth is due to increased ridership and, in part, improved revenue collection.
 FoSBR have not yet updated this graph to reflect 2019 data as we are awaiting publication of the Severnside Community Rail Partnership (SCRP) Progress Report in February 2020.
 SCRP supply approximated passenger numbers to December 2019 in their Progress Report.

 ORR statistics are generated from ticket sales derived from LENNON, the rail industry’s ticketing and revenue system.
 However, LENNON does not attribute individual station figures correctly in a zonal fares system such as the Severn Beach Line.
 Also, a line such as the Severn Beach Line does not achieve 100% revenue collection so the data underscores the actual journeys made.